duartejc/biolixir/README.md

 Solutions for Rosalind (http://rosalind.info/) problems.

-These are solutions already implemented:
+These are the solutions already implemented:

 http://rosalind.info/problems/dna/